taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Osiel looks up from opening up the [juane](https://en.wikipedia.org/wiki/Juane) on his plate and shoots Majhee an annoyed look.

 Osiel: **"Don't be so cheerful.
 It's happened!
-They're here!
+Space Consortium is back!
 So what do we do now??"**

 The elder turns a skeptical eye onto Asoka.